-Identifying which of the recovering addict’s substance abuse triggers are being overlooked by treatment providers, friends and other 12-step group members is crucial in developing an effective recovery program.
+Identifying which of the recovering person’s substance use triggers are being overlooked by treatment providers, friends, and other 12-step group members is crucial in developing an effective recovery program.

-Based on a recent study published by the Society for the Study of Addiction, situations, people or objects uniquely relevant to a person’s drug or alcohol abuse have greater impact on the recovering addict’s tendency to relapse, as compared to generally recognized elements they are taught to avoid.
+Based on a 2015 study published by the Society for the Study of Addiction, situations, people, or objects uniquely relevant to a person’s drug or alcohol use have a greater impact on the recovering person’s tendency to relapse, as compared to generally recognized elements they are taught to avoid.

 Cues, or “triggers,” consist of various types of stimuli in the environment that prompt a particular behavior or increase the risk of a certain type of response.

 Some cues can affect a large number of people in a number of ways.
 One example of a general cue setting off a reaction is public speaking which can set off anxiety in some people.
 Other cues, however, may be personally relevant and are specific only to one individual.
 The aforementioned study looks at how cues, both general and specific, affect recovering people's cravings for substances such as drugs and alcohol.

 Drs.
 Melina Fatseas and Fuschia Serre, along with other authors, investigated the behaviors of 132 outpatient individuals being treated for alcohol, tobacco, cannabis, or opiate addiction.
 Using mobile technologies, participants were questioned four times a day regarding their drug or alcohol cravings, as well as the types of cues that produced or were associated with them.